Prey naiveté

 Prey naïveté hypothesis is a theory that suggests that native prey often struggle to recognize or avoid an introduced predator because they lack a coevolutionary history with it.
-Prey naïveté is believed to intensify the effects of non-native predators, which can contribute significantly to the risks of extinction and endangerment of prey populations.
+Prey naïveté is believed to intensify the effects of non-native predators, which can contribute significantly to the risk of extinction and endangerment of prey populations.

 Overview

 The prey naïveté hypothesis suggests that ineffective antipredator defenses result from a lack of evolutionary exposure to specific predators.
 This naiveté towards non-native predators is likely influenced by eco-evolutionary factors such as biogeographic isolation and prey adaptation.
 A prey species' ability to detect and evade predators can be shaped by the life history, ecology, and evolutionary context of both predator and prey.
 While some predator-prey systems display species-specific avoidance behaviors, many taxa require learned olfactory recognition of predators.
 Certain antipredator behaviors that develop in response to coevolved predators may persist over time, even in their absence, particularly when other predators are present, as suggested by the "multipredator hypothesis."

 For instance, rats introduced to oceanic islands have been implicated in the extinction of many mammals, birds, and reptiles that lack evolutionary experience with generalist mammalian nest predators.
 However, the negative effects of rats are lessened on islands with native rats or functionally similar land crabs, as the fauna on these islands appear to be less naïve to the threats posed by introduced omnivores.
 Prey are generally naïve towards non-native predators in marine and freshwater environments, but not in terrestrial ones.
 The naïveté was most significant towards non-native predators lacking native relatives in the community.
-Time since introduction plays a role, with prey naïveté diminishing over generations; approximately 200 generations may be needed for prey to sufficiently develop antipredator behaviors towards these non-native threats.
+Time since introduction plays a role, with prey naïveté diminishing over generations; Approximately 200 generations may be needed for prey to sufficiently develop antipredator behaviors towards these non-native threats.